-In February 2015, the City issued \$50.5 million of debt for its shared costs of projects, outlined below, totaling \$340.8 million.
+Two years ago, in February 2015, the City issued \$50.5 million of debt for its shared costs of projects totaling \$340.8 million.
 This represents the City's responsibility of 15% of project costs with the additional 85% being paid for or reimbursed, by the agencies listed above.
 The City will continue this strategic use of federal, state, private and City funding as we make decisions about future debt issuances.